 The Archive section contains records of each workshop and includes reports by artists, writers and guest contributors and responses from participants.

-Kestle Barton, an ancient Cornish farmstead recently restored and converted into a gallery and holiday cottages, hosted the workshop, providing high quality residential accommodation for participants and workshop leaders.
-The workshop accommodated ten participants selected from an open submission and a small number of invited international participants.
+Kestle Barton, an ancient Cornish farmstead restored and converted into a gallery and holiday cottages, hosts the workshop, providing high quality residential accommodation for participants and workshop leaders.

 Please sign-up to the CAST mailing list to receive news of future workshops.